st-tu-dresden/inloop-sample-tasks/Fibonacci/task.md

 which returns the n-th element of the fibonacci sequence.

-Make sure that only legal arguments will be accepted, otherwise throw an IllegalArgumentException `Fibonacci is not defined for negative Numbers!`.
+Make sure that only legal arguments will be accepted, otherwise throw an IllegalArgumentException `Fibonacci is not defined for negative numbers!`.

 ## Example ##